jorisroovers/casa/README.md

     - iptable rules for all (just block all and then selectively allow), make sure base role wipes all other ip tables rules -> in case I manually set something, this should be undone

+- Laptop checks:
+  - Spotify playing

-### Automation Ideas
+## Automation Ideas
 - Cooking: If not watching TV & Music=NoPreset -> play music
-- Cooking: If watching TV and cooking active for 1 hour -> disable cooking

 - When pausing music -> set music preset to NoMusic

-IN PROGRESS:

-- When turn off kitchen lights -> stop cooking
-- When setting goodnight -> automatically set cooking back to false

-VALIDATED:

-### Sensor ideas
+## Sensor ideas
+- Gaming sensor based on PS4 & TV Awake
+- Watching TV sensor based on TV Awake
 - Roofcam sensor (refactor monit-hass-sensors to be more generic)
 - Car at home detect sensor based on image recognition
 - Door/window sensors
 - Custom nest sensors based on python-nest, because current nest sensors in Hass aren't very good
 - Nest smoke detector checks integrated with sensu
+- Power switch with usage sensor for washing machine to determine whether it's on or not

 ## Actuator ideas
 ### Homematic Radiotor thermostat